proxytranslation/user-docs/dashboard2/dashboard2.md

 ![Staging domains](/img/dashboard2/project_overview/staging_domains.png)

-Although it is true that the project address cannot be changed after the project is created, the Staging domain feature can still be used to change the origin server to which requests are sent.
+Although the project address cannot be changed after the project is created, the Staging domain feature can still be used to change the origin server to which requests are sent.

 For details, please see the Cookbook recipe [on Staging domains](../dashboard2/cookbook/stagingdomain.html)